 - You pocket the difference between your cost and the selling price minus marketplace fees when your item is sold.

-Most retail arbitrage sellers shop the clearance section at retail shops and are constantly on the hunt for discrepancies in prices across large marketplaces like Amazon or Ebay.
+Most retail arbitrage sellers shop the clearance items at retail shops and are constantly on the hunt for discrepancies in prices across large marketplaces like Amazon or Ebay.

 Is Retail Arbitrage Legal?

-A common question I get asked is whether retail arbitrage is even legal.
+A common question I get asked is retail arbitrage illegal?
 Can I really sell popular name brand products like Lego, Sony, and Apple online?
 Do I need permission or a license to do so?